andrijac/andrijac.github.io/source/_posts/2014-01-31-javascript-breakpoint.markdown

 But wrapper needs to be also called `foo.bar.func`, because if function is called it has to actually call wrapper.
 But if function is set to `foo.bar.func`, it means it will override the original function, so we need "save" function on some other place.

-So how to "save" a function?
+So how to cache a function?
-I could use a variable and set function to it, but I need function by name for reasons you will see further down the post.
+I could use a variable and set function pointer to it, but I will be passing (in our function) function name that I want to break instead of function directly as I will need a key to reference back to saved function.
+You will see what I mean as I go further in post.
+I might change this in the future and have direct reference to function.
 Ok, as I have only function name, only way I found, at the moment, to call a function was by compiling a new Function object that calls a function.
 You could easily call a global function by name through `window` object (in browser):